Now that you’ve mastered the basics, take advantage of the advanced features offered by the wireless gateway and your XFINITY home network.

 Once you've done that, you can improve your security, personalize your settings, protect your children and more.
 We'll walk you through some of the basic features and how to get them working.

 Note: If you're interested in setting up port forwarding, please read Port Forwarding on the XFINITY Wireless Gateway.

 A firewall is a barrier that controls what kind of data comes into and out of your network.
 A firewall can prevent spam sites from installing unwanted programs on your computer, protect your personal information from theft, and much more.

 Note: Higher security from a firewall can block functions you might use, such as peer-to-peer applications like Skype or Spotify.
 The default firewall setting on the wireless gateway is Low, but you can change your settings to suit your particular needs at any time.

-To set up a firewall, follow the step-by-step instructions below:
+To set up a firewall, follow these step-by-step instructions:

 - Open the wireless gateway's Admin Tool at http://10.0.0.1.

 - On the Admin Tool homepage, click Gateway.

 - Maximum Security (High), which will block most applications except web browsing, email, iTunes and VPN.

 - Typical Security (Medium), which allows access to most sites and services, but blocks all peer-to-peer applications.